WeblateOrg/weblate/docs/vcs.rst

 .. warning::

-    This is different from Bitbucket Server API.
+    This is different from Bitbucket Data Center API.

 There is no need to use this to access Git repositories, ordinary :ref:`vcs-git`